 What is an Africa Overland Tour?

 Africa Overland tours are a safe way of travelling through Africa via road, with a group of like-minded travellers.
-It is not a bus tour from A to B, it is a way of experiencing Africa, the expected as well as the unexpected.
+It is not a bus tour from A to B, it is a way of experiencing Africa, the expected as well as the unexpected in an overland vehicle that seats between 10 - 24 passengers.
+Overland tours range from 3 days to 9 months and are usually budget, on the go tours that have you hopping from location to location on a fast-paced trip.
 You will be able to say that you climbed the tallest mountain in Africa, did the highest bungee in the world, rafted down the wildest river, but also that you spoke in sign-language with a Masai warrior, that you helped build part of a school for Ugandan children, that you joined the locals in eating “ugali” with your hands!

 Your overland vehicle is custom built and designed to deal with travel conditions in Africa.
 Most overlanding is based on camping adventures.
 This does not only allow you to experience Africa to its fullest, including the typical night sounds, but also to enjoy the group feeling of sitting around a campfire at night, talking about the experiences of that day, whilst devouring a delicious meal cooked on the coals!